shennan/kineograph/README.md

+![kineograph](kineograph.jpg?raw=true)

 ## kineograph

-![kineograph](kineograph.jpg?raw=true)

 #### what is it?

-A kineograph was the official term for a Flip Book, an early animation aperatus patented by John Barnes Linnett.
+A kineograph was the official term for a Flip Book, an early animation apparatus patented by John Barnes Linnett.

 #### what is it really?